obiba/opal-doc/python-user-guide/index.rst

 Installation
 ------------

-You can install Mica Python Client via the following two methods:
+You can install Opal Python Client via the following two methods:

 * use the Debian/RPM package manager
 * use a Python package